igrorp/pre-miRNA-plot/README.md

 </code></pre>
 <p><a></a></p>
 <h1 id="how-to-use">3.
 How to use</h1>
 <p>Pre-miRNA-plot usage is very simple.
 The file input has to be a TSV (tab-separeted values) text file containing first the pre-miRNA and then the miRNA sequences.
 You can specify the colors (in RGB code) to highlight the miRNAs, quality values and other parameters.
-If you’re not familiar with the files and how to set parameters, the next sessions will explore this properties more.<br>
+If you’re not familiar with the files and how to set parameters, the next sessions will explore this properties more.
+You can see some the information about the parameters of the program by typing <code>premirnaplot --help</code>.<br>
 <a></a></p>
 <h2 id="file-inputs">3.1 File inputs</h2>